-- Dubin Breast Center staff operate the Dignicap equipment.
+- The Dubin Breast Center staff operate the Dignicap equipment.

-- You begin using the Dignicap about an hour before you start chemotherapy.
-You keep it on throughout treatment, and for an estimated two to three hours after treatment.
+- You begin using the Dignicap about an hour before you start chemotherapy and keep it on throughout treatment, and for an estimated two to three hours post treatment.

 - You must sign a consent form before using the Dignicap machine.